Endava/cats/README.md

 `cp target/`

-You will end up with a `cats.jar` in the current folder.
+You will end up with a `cats.jar` in the `target` folder.
 You can run it wih `java -jar cats.jar ...`.

 You can also build native images using a GraalVM Java version.